public-awesome/launchpad/README.md

 Stargaze collections are based on cw721 and 100% compatible with the cw721 spec.
 SG-721 simply adds on-chain collection-level metadata.
 Developers are encouraged to contribute different types of collection contracts.

 ## Running e2e Tests

+End-to-end tests run on a Stargaze blockchain node, providing a higher assurance of safety than CosmWasm multitest.

 ```
 make optimize